jllegras/ngsToolsDev/EXAMPLE/README.md

 Change the path to the software according to your installation directory.
 For example, here's mine

     NGSTOOLS=/home/mfumagalli/Documents/Software/ngsTools
-    ANGSD=/home/mfumagalli/Documents/Software/angsd0.539
+    ANGSD=/home/mfumagalli/Documents/Software/angsd0.553

-Be sure to use the latest stable version of ANGSD (available at http://popgen.dk/software/download/angsd/) and ngsTools.
+Be sure to use the latest stable version of ngsTools and ANGSD (available at http://www.popgen.dk/angsd/index.php/Download_and_installation), but be aware that new versions of ANGSD my change parameters' names.
+We will try to keep up-to-date with new releases of ANGSD.
+These examples have been tested with ANGSD version 0.553 (and 0.543i for the inbreeding estimation).

 # Principal Component Analysis (PCA)